BonJovi1/Philosophy/notes/README.md

 Here are some of my notes, ripped off from the internet, to comprehend certain philosphical ideas.

-## Meditation on First Philosophy by Rene Descarted
+## Meditation on First Philosophy by Rene Descartes

 1. On what can be called into doubt